-Everything you purchase comes with a manual, whether it is a lawn mower or a DVD player.
+Everything from lawn mowers to DVD players comes with a manual.
 When you are preparing for a child, multiply that by a bouncer, a high chair, a stroller and a swing.
-Chances are, you read them to know how to put them together and their basic function.
+Chances are, you read them when you first buy these products to assemble and use them.

 - How do I install it?